Shishu Abhyanga: The Ancient Ayurvedic Ritual For Newborn

 Step 4: Lower Body Massage

 Slowly massage heels and toes with firm, gentle strokes.
-Hold baby by one hand at all times.
+Hold the baby by one hand at all times.
 Then massage the leg from ankle to thigh and from hip to hip.
 Smoothly massage the leg for several minutes.
 It is recommended to do this on both legs simultaneously.
 Do not rub the genital area.

 Step 5: Upper Body Area